EsotericShadow/KadenChad-3D-Animatior/README.md

 Inside the unzipped folder, find the public folder.
 This contains index.html, script.js, styles.css, and the assets folder for images.

 Editing CSS in styles.css
 The styles.css file controls your site’s look, like colors, fonts, and layouts.
 Here’s how to update it.
 Steps:

 Open styles.css:

-Navigate to public/styles.css in your text editor.
+Navigate to public/styles.css in your Github Repository

 Make Changes:

-Use Ctrl + F (or Cmd + F) to find specific sections (e.g., body, .nav-bar, .frame).
 Update colors, fonts, or sizes as needed.

-Save the File:

-Save your changes before uploading to GitHub.